If you are worried about someone's mental health

-• If you feel someone is imminently at risk to themselves or others due to a mental health crisis, please contact the Home Treatment Service in your area.
+- If you feel someone is imminently at risk to themselves or others due to a mental health crisis, please contact the First Response Service on 0300 1245016.

-• If they don’t initially want support / advice from the mental health services you can encourage them to contact one or more of the following organisations (add list from MH crisis page)
+- If they don’t initially want support/advice from the mental health services you can encourage them to contact one or more of the following organisations.

-Here are some additional links for useful information and resources when you are supporting someone who may be suicidal (or something like that)
+Here are some additional links for useful information and resources when you are supporting someone who may be suicidal:

 These websites lead you through steps you can take when you are worried about someone.